-The Mirror of Enigmas: Chance, the Universe, and the Fragility of Knowing Who We Are
+The Mirror of Enigmas: Chance, the Universe, and the Fragile Loveliness of Knowing Who We Are

 “There is no human being on earth capable of declaring with certitude who he is.”

 It takes a great sobriety of spirit to know your own depths — and your limits.
 It takes a special grandeur of spirit to know the limits of your self-knowledge.

 A recent brush with those limits reminded me of a short, stunning essay by Jorge Luis Borges (August 24, 1899–June 14, 1986) titled “The Mirror of Enigmas,” found in his Labyrinths (public library) — the 1962 collection of stories, essays, and parables that gave us his timeless parable of the divided self and his classic refutation of time.